AISViz/AISdb/docs/AIS_base_station.md

 #### Setting up the software
   - Install AISHub dispatcher on your device, following the [installation instructions on the AISHub website](https://www.aishub.net/ais-dispatcher#linux)
   - Configure your dispatcher to send data to any endpoints as desired, such as [AISHub](https://www.aishub.net/join-us), [VesselFinder](https://stations.vesselfinder.com/become-partner), or [MarineTraffic](https://www.marinetraffic.com/en/p/expand-coverage).
-Many of these sites will agree to share other AIS data with you in exchange for sending your datastream with them
+Many of these sites will agree to share other AIS data with you in exchange for sending your datastream to them

 #### Troubleshooting